Newborn Screening (NBS)

 WHAT IS IT?

 Newborn Screening Ontario (NSO) administers a screening program to test for over 25 rare but serious and treatable diseases in all babies born in Ontario.
 This test has to take place between 24 and 48 hours of life.
+You may also opt for Sickle Cell carrier testing and carriers of some other hemoglobin diseases (this testing is not automatic and must be requested separately).
+For more information, click here.

 WHY IS IT GIVEN?